-Pre-requisite: MAT 10 or Higher and ENG 110 or Higher
+Pre-requisite: MAT 10 or Higher and

-Co-requisite: ENG 110 or Higher
+ENG 110 or Higher

 This course introduces students from the Media Design Programs to the fundamentals of how to start and operate a small business enterprise.
 Students are introduced to the fundamentals of business as well as common issues encountered by entrepreneurs starting out in the business world.
-A variety of methods utilized by successful entrepreneurs will be explored and analyzed in order to engage students discussions of how to succeed in the world competitive of media production.
+A variety of methods utilized by successful entrepreneurs will be explored and analyzed in order to engage students discussions of how to succeed in the competitive world of production.
 Students will also be introduced to important strategies for the establishment of an independent media company, including concepts in company structure, marketing research, market strategies, legal and tax issues, management practices, cash flow, and investment.
 The term's culminating project will involve the preparation and presentation of a usable media business plan.
 This course is ONLY for students in the Digital Media Design Program.